We caught our first cool fall breeze this week. Do you know what that means? It’s pumpkin muffin time.

 *Oil options: I love coconut oil here.
 I used unrefined coconut oil and can hardly taste it in the final product.
 Olive oil might lend an herbal note to the muffins, if you’re into that (I tested with California Olive Ranch’s “Everyday” variety and couldn’t even taste it).
 Vegetable oil has a neutral flavor but the average vegetable/canola oil is highly processed, so I recommend using cold-pressed sunflower oil or grapeseed oil if possible.

 **Change it up: You could really go crazy with add-ins here.
 After stirring in the flour and oats, gently fold in up to ¾ cup chocolate chips, chopped nuts like pecans or walnuts, and/or some chopped dried cranberries or crystallized ginger.
-Liz topped these muffins with my maple glaze from my pumpkin scones recipe, which sounds delicious.

 Serving suggestions: These muffins are great on their own, with a pat of butter, or spread with almond butter.
 They would also be fantastic with homemade pecan butter or coconut butter.